CyberFlameGO/Mole/README.md

 # Mole

 Mole is a very simple tunnelling cli that uses TUN, TAP and TCP to tunnel through IPv4 and ARP.
+It also uses Rust to handle a reserve proxy, this ensure that the headers are stripped correctly in both directions and adds in the clients IP to then forward the address header.

 # Need to know